MichaelBui/strixhalo-homelab/Hardware/Boards/Sixunited-AXB35.md

 Here's what you could expect from a correctly working system with PTM7950 (ambient temp +25°C, bios version 1.05):
 ![](./axb35-ptm7950-cooling.png)

+A guide for applying it on EVO-X2 is available [[here|Guides/Replacing-Thermal-Interfaces-On-GMKtec-EVO-X2]].

 ### Facts
  - EC: ITE IT5570E-128
  - Heatsink mount: 75x75 mm